 Does an SPhO medal help with DSA or university admissions?

-An SPhO medal is one of the strongest physics credentials for JC scholarship applications and university early admissions, particularly for STEM courses.
-Schools and universities regard national olympiad results as evidence of advanced analytical ability.
-Confirm specific DSA or scholarship criteria with your target institution.
+An SPhO medal can support JC scholarship applications and university early admissions, particularly for STEM courses, when the receiving programme recognises national olympiad evidence.
+Confirm specific DSA, scholarship, or admissions criteria with your target institution.

 How do I prepare for SPhO?